Eliashberg theory with the external pair potential: Effective Ginzburg-Landau theory

 Basic characteristics of a superconductor (coherence length $\xi$, magnetic penetration depth $\lambda$, GL parameter $\kappa$, thermodynamical critical field $H_{cm}$, the first $H_{c1}$ and the second $H_{c2}$ critical fields) for ordinary GL theory at $T\rightarrow T_{c}$, effective GL theory based on BCS theory with EPP at $T\rightarrow\infty$ and effective GL theory based on Eliashberg theory with EPP at $T\rightarrow T_{c}$ are presented in the following table:

 We can see from the table that in the effective GL theory based on the Eliasberg approach the temperature dependencies of the basic characteristics of a superconductor is similar to the ordinary GL theory unlike the approach based on BCS theory.
-In particular, this model restores ordinary temperature dependence of the coherence length $(T_{c}-T)^{-1/2}$ after the BCS model with EPP where it decreases as $1/T$ at large $T$ that corresponds extremely small value of order of interatomic distances.
+In particular, this model restores ordinary temperature dependence of the coherence length $(T_{c}-T)^{-1/2}$ after the BCS model with EPP where it decreases as $1/\sqrt{T}$ at large $T$ that corresponds extremely small value of order of interatomic distances.
 However the effective free energy functional (\ref{3.10}) has an extraordinary form due temperature dependence of the gap as $\Delta\propto(T_{c}-T)$ unlike the ordinary GL theory where $\Delta\propto(T_{c}-T)^{1/2}$.
 We cannot write the effective functional as $-(T_{c}-T)^{2}a\Delta^{2}+b\Delta^{4}$ (that gives the desired temperature dependence of the gap too) because we will obtain the free energy as $F_{min}\propto(T_{c}-T)^{4}$, that means the phase transition to superconducting state will not be second-order phase transition.
-Although the effective GL functional (\ref{3.10}) has the same symmetry, extremes and values in these extremes with the initial free energy functional (\ref{3.6}), it is not suitable for studing of fluctuations because nonequilibrium quantities corresponding to these functionals differ radically, for this problem the initial functional (\ref{3.6}) must be used.